ibm-cloud-docs/ContinuousDelivery/troubleshoot_cd.md

 {: tsResolve}

   1. In the Configurable Integrations section, click **GitHub**.
-  1. If you are creating the toolchain on {{site.data.keyword.Bluemix_notm}} Public and {{site.data.keyword.Bluemix_notm}} is not authorized to access GitHub, click **Authorize** to go to the GitHub website.
+  1. If you are creating the toolchain on {{site.data.keyword.cloud_notm}} Public and {{site.data.keyword.cloud_notm}} is not authorized to access GitHub, click **Authorize** to go to the GitHub website.
   1. If you don't have an active GitHub session, you are prompted to log in.
-Click **Authorize Application** to allow {{site.data.keyword.Bluemix_notm}} to access your GitHub account.
+Click **Authorize Application** to allow {{site.data.keyword.cloud_notm}} to access your GitHub account.

 If you already have a toolchain, update the GitHub tool integration's configuration:

  1. On the DevOps dashboard, on the **Toolchains** page, click the toolchain to open its Overview page.
 Alternatively, on the app's Overview page, on the Continuous delivery card, click **View Toolchain**, and then click **Overview**.
  1. On the GitHub card, click the menu and click **Configure**.
- 1. Update the configuration settings to authorize {{site.data.keyword.Bluemix_notm}} to access GitHub.
+ 1. Update the configuration settings to authorize {{site.data.keyword.cloud_notm}} to access GitHub.
 Click **Authorize** to go to the GitHub website.
 If you don't have an active GitHub session, you are prompted to log in.
 Click **Authorize Application** to allow {{site.data.keyword.Bluemix_notm}} to access your GitHub account.
  1. When you are finished updating the settings, click **Save Integration**.